bjester/word-unsilenced/content/post/the-inhabitable-world.md

 ## In the Silence

 Last week, one of my friends hosted a prayer group focused on silent contemplative prayer.
-During the 20+ minutes of silence, I tried to quiet my mind -- my internal dialogue such that my mind focused on silence.
+During the 20+ minutes of silence, I tried to quiet my mind, specifically my internal dialogue, such that my mind focused on silence.
 It brought me back to an experience I had in New Zealand.
 My last day there, I made a trip to the west side of the north island.
 I had spent most of my time on the east side, so I was interested in seeing the more rugged west side.

 That morning, I saw a news report on a disease killing trees known by the Maori as kauri.
 Among the most ancient forests in the world, the kauri are the largest trees on New Zealand, and have special meaning to the Maori.
 The disease is spread mostly by hikers walking on or very near infected kauri, then transferring it to other kauri by stepping on their roots.
 The New Zealand government, urged by the Maori, established foot washing stations on trails throughout the affected forests.
 The issue reached such a tipping point that the Maori decided to declare an unofficial sacred embargo on the hardest hit Waitakere area.
 They asked that people refrain from recreating in the area or otherwise to strictly follow the rules and wash their boots frequently.